 Popular apps like Headspace or Insight Timer have hundreds of guided meditation options that can help you deal with any emotion you may be feeling.
 Research suggests meditation can help ease anxiety and depression.

 Nick Allen, a psychology professor and director of the Center for Digital Mental Health at the University of Oregon, suggests you try to build a meditation practice when you're not feeling stressed.
-The more you work beforehand, he said, either by yourself or with a professional, the better results you’ll see when you’re in a pinch.
+The more you work beforehand, he says, either by yourself or with a professional, the better results you’ll see when you’re in a pinch.

 4. Listen to a relaxing song.

-Emmeline Edwards, Ph.D, Director of the Division of Extramural Research at the National Institutes of Health, said music therapy can also be a great way to relax wherever you are.
+Emmeline Edwards, Ph.D., Director of the Division of Extramural Research at the National Institutes of Health, says music therapy can also be a great way to relax wherever you are.

-“The auditory cortex is connected to other areas of the brain that are connected our reward system, motor systems, centers for motivation and emotion regulation,” Edwards said.
+“The auditory cortex is connected to other areas of the brain that are connected to our reward system, motor systems, centers for motivation and emotion regulation,” Edwards says.

 In fact, research shows music can help people dealing with stress-related disorders, mild depression and anxiety.

 5. Have a relaxing cup of tea.

-“Have a hot cup of tea, preferably with no caffeine,” Wei said.
+“Have a hot cup of tea, preferably with no caffeine,” Wei says.
 “And put the smart phone away and just spend a few minutes focusing on the flavor of tea, the temperature, noticing everything about the cup.”

 6. Go outside for a few minutes.

-Dr. Monique Tello, a primary care physician at Massachusetts General Hospital, said that sometimes, getting outside for a quick walk or fresh air is a great option.
+Dr. Monique Tello, an internal medicine physician at Women's Health Associates in Boston, Massachusetts, says that sometimes, getting outside for a quick walk or fresh air is a great option to reduce stress quickly.

-“If someone is feeling very stressed and they have the chance to change their environment, get fresh air, see nature — water, trees — they should,” Tello told TODAY.
+“If someone is feeling very stressed and they have the chance to change their environment, get fresh air, see nature — water, trees — they should,” Tello tells TODAY.
 “Exercise, take a brisk walk.”

-This strategy is great for people who feel restless or unable to concentrate and there are studies to support its effectiveness, she added.
+This strategy is great for people who feel restless or unable to concentrate and there are studies to support its effectiveness, she adds.